tfpauly/privacy-proxy/draft-private-access-tokens.md

 ## Architecture

-At a high level, the PAT architecture seeks to solve the following problem: in the absence of a stable Client identifier, an Origin needs verification of a connecting Client's identity and enforcement of its policy for the incoming Client.
+At a high level, the PAT architecture seeks to solve the following problem: in the absence of a stable Client identifier, an Origin needs to verify a connecting Client's identity and enforce access policies for the incoming Client.
 To accomplish this, the PAT architecture employs four functional
 components: